hug-sch/vse-docs/setup/project/striptypes/movie.rst

    Figure 3: Example of Picture-in-Picture

 The "Spring" open-movie in figure 3 has non-default dimensions: 2048 x 858.
-To download this movie, see :doc:`creating test-files - section E) </setup/organize/dir-structure/creating-test-files>`.
+To download this movie, see :doc:`creating test-files - section E) </setup/project/ creating-test-files>`.
-If you add this movie to the default HD timeline (1920 x 1080), it will be scaled.
+If you add this movie to the default FHD timeline (1920 x 1080), it will be scaled.
 The longest dimension (2048) will be scaled to 1920 with a factor of 0.9375 (0.9375 x 2048 = 1920).
 The vertical dimension too will be scaled with the same parameter, given a height of 858 * 0.9375 = 804, leaving two transparent bands above and below the video.
 In figure 3 we changed the project dimensions to equal the strip dimensions so that the viewport is fully taken by the video.

-The foreground picture (same open-movie Spring) is scaled with a factor of 0.3.
+The foreground picture (from the same open-movie "Spring") is scaled with a factor of 0.3.
 This leads to the following pixel sizes: 2048 x 0.3 = 614 and 858 x 0.3 = 257.
 If you want to position this strip into the top-right corner, you have to change the X and Y position.
 But how much?
 The center of each picture is position (0,0).
 So, the background picture runs from bottom-left (-1024,-429) to top-right (1024, 429).